 Cagayan de Oro City

-Other than tourism and agriculture, Cagayan de Oro’s BPO industry is also expanding, with the likes of Concentrix and Teleperformance in the forefront.
+Other than tourism and agriculture, Cagayan de Oro’s BPO industry is also expanding.
 When it comes to education, Cagayan de Oro is proud of its prestigious institutions, such as Xavier University-Ateneo de Cagayan, Liceo de Cagayan University, Capitol University, and University of Science and Technology of Southern Philippines.
-Definitely, CDO is one of the best places to live in the Philippines
+Definitely, CDO’s one of the best places to live in the Philippines

 Like the Visayan cities of Iloilo and Bacolod, Davao is also a coastal city.
 You can reach it via air and sea.
 Not known to many, though, the city has an extensive bus network that can take you back to Manila and other key cities from Mindanao.